 Anyway, we had limited time this year due to a ton of rain and a busy schedule, but in 1.5 hours of picking time, we managed to pick about 17 pounds of berries.
 (And we ate a few as well :-).)

 So–now it’s time to do something with ‘dem berries.
-And though I’d love the thought of dehydrating them in my faithful preservation companion, the Excalibur Dehydrator (click here for the best savings on an Excalibur), I didn’t have great luck with dehydrating cranberries, and really prefer how nicely berries freeze.
+And though I love the thought of dehydrating them in my faithful preservation companion, the Excalibur Dehydrator, I’ve never had good luck dehydrating berries.

-Put them all in a bag and freeze them and you might end up with a big chunk of berry mush that you’ll need a jack hammer to break apart.
+If you instead put them all in a bag and freeze them, you’ll end up with a big chunk of berries and possibly berry mush that you’ll need a jack hammer to break apart.

-- Baked in to Baked Oatmeal / Oatmeal Cake
+- Baked in or placed on top of Baked Oatmeal

-- On top of Ice Cream (like my Homemade Coconut Milk Ice Cream)
+- On top of Ice Cream (like this Chocolate Avocado Ice Cream)

 More Ways to Preserve Your Garden, U-Pick, or CSA Harvest: